What is Global Privacy Control?

 Privacy Badger: The EFF's Privacy Badger is a popular privacy plug-in for common browsers.
 It now features GPC as well.

-• There’s several things you can do to get involved: sign on to our open letter to Google, give us a testimonial about why it is important to you that Google commits to real consumer privacy, and spread the word on social media using the hashtag #ChromePrivacy.
+• Quick: There are several things you can do to get involved: sign on to our open letter to Google, give us a testimonial about why it is important to you that Google commits to real consumer privacy, and spread the word on social media using the hashtag #ChromePrivacy.